 - Wait for the landlord to initiate an eviction lawsuit.

-Step 1 – Determine Your Roommate’s Status
+1. Determine Your Roommate’s Status

 When dealing with a roommate who isn’t on the lease and won’t leave, determine if they’re a roommate, guest, tenant-at-will, or subtenant.
-Consider the following factors:
+Consider whether they pay rent and utilities and whether you have a written agreement with them to lease or sublease the unit.
+You must also give weight to the amount of time they’ve lived with you.

 Sometimes, an unwanted tenant starts as a guest and becomes a tenant-at-will or subtenant by staying for a specific period or paying the existing tenant for rent or utilities.
 Some lease agreements have clauses that prohibit subletting, unauthorized guests, and unapproved roommates.
 They may classify these as a violation of your lease, which could leave you facing eviction as well.

-Step 2 – Talk to Your Roommate
+2. Talk to Your Roommate

 Once you understand your unwanted roommate’s status, communicate with them.
 They may not be aware they’ve overstayed their welcome.
 Politely but firmly inform them that you wish them to quit the premises.
 Discuss a move-out date and process while keeping the conversation amicable.